alloc/wana/README.md

 - `withAuto` for reactive components
 - `useAuto` for easy `auto` calls in components
 - `useO` for observable component state
+- `useDerived` for observable getters
+- `useChanges` for change listeners

 &nbsp;